ASRagab/the-expression-problem-typeclasses/PITCHME.md

 - Two very closely related features *implicit parameters* and *implicit conversions*
 - Both invoke machinery to resolve type errors discovered by attempting to find supplemental info in scope
-- Implicit params, when a method fails to have all the required arguments passed will be searched for
-- Implicit conversions, when a type fails to have the right shape or doesn't match the expected type

 +++

+### Implicit Parameters

+- When a method fails to have all the required arguments passed will be searched for

++++

+### Implicit Conversions

+- When a type fails to have the right shape or doesn't match the expected type

++++

-### 25 phases of the compiler...
+### Enter the 25 Compiler Phases

 - One phase of the compiler "the namer" assigns symbols to the parsed syntax tree created in the previous phase called "the parser" |
 - "the typer" (where like most of the heavy lifting happens) checks to see if those symbols "type checks" |